open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 ### Register additional projections

+OpenLayers supports only two projections by default: EPSG:4326 and EPSG:3857.
+However, it is possible to register additional projections to use them for the map.

+Fot that, the `registerProjections` function can be used.

-Simple example to register a additional projection to the global [proj4js](https://github.com/proj4js/proj4js) definition set by there name (e.g. `"EPSG:4326"`) and projection definition (string defining the projection or an existing proj4 definition object).
+Simple example to register an additional projection to the global [proj4js](https://github.com/proj4js/proj4js) definition set by name (e.g. `"EPSG:4326"`) and projection definition (string defining the projection or an existing proj4 definition object):

 ```ts
 import { registerProjections } from "@open-pioneer/map";